-Note: These are long-term, real returns expected over the next five years, as at 30 June 2017.
+Note: These are long-term, real (after inflation) returns expected over the next five years, as at 30 June 2018.
 The international return expectations are quoted in US dollar terms; any REAL rand depreciation will add to domestic investor returns.
 To understand the table consult 'The symbols' below.

 - Key take-aways

 In developing our forecasts for the different asset classes, there is some good news and some bad news.

 The good news is that we expect to see a higher real return coming through for all the local asset classes than we did three to four years ago.
 There are a number of reasons for this, but probably the most important factor is the change in politics.
 You may remember that for the past number of years, our theme for the local market was “SA Suffers”.
 Right now, it may not feel like things are improving, as we deal with the lagged effect of years of the bad policy, low confidence and low growth.
 However, we believe the current pessimism in SA is overdone and that things will get better, but that is unlikely to happen until after the election.
 We invest with a longer-term view and looking out into 2020, we think the winds of change are blowing in SA.